eyolfson/research-2016-ecoop-artifact/README.md

 tests as part of their build process (like Ninja) and the results are already available to go over.

+The next subsections give examples of how we obtained our results in the paper.

+### Ninja

+In this case, as part of the build process, the tests are run.
+Therefore the `ninja-build.log.XXXXX` show what violations occur as part of the test suite.
+If you open this file and observe it, the first non-standard library portion of the stack trace should be in `src/disk_interface_test.cc:226:3` matching the results of the paper.
+There should be 4 unique source locations, starting in the standard libary, for all violations.
+To determine them, which is done for all other experiements, do the following:

+    cd ~/experiments
+    python group.py ninja-build

+This should group the raw results into unique locations and also give the dynamic violation count.

+### Fish

+    cd ~/experiments
+    python build.py fish
+    CSAN_OPTIONS=log_path=fish.log fish/pkg/fish/usr/bin/fish

+Then press control-D to exit.
+Afterwards you can do the same as with Ninja:

+    python group.py fish

+These results should correspond to the paper.

 ## Timing

 To collect the timing results, for example for Protobuf, do the following: